 In today’s society, with many people working at desks for long periods of time, coupled with increasing commute lengths, means that too many people spend the majority of their time awake in a seated position.
+Good chiropractic care is more important than ever.
 The negative effects of this have been well studied, and the purpose of this article is to inform the reader of the effects of sitting for long periods of time, how to identify the issues developing before they become irreversible, and provide some advice how the average person can combat these negative effects without any special equipment.

 Sitting for long periods of time, apart from contributing to a sedentary lifestyle that has negative effects on health and wellness, puts a person at risk for Gluteal Amnesia.
 Gluteal Amnesia occurs when the 3 glute muscles are not firing properly and do not activate when called upon.
 This musculoskeletal issue will be a contributing factor for Lower Back Pain, IT Band Syndrome, Piriformis Syndrome, Disc Herniations, and some knee and even shoulder conditions!
 Basically, when you sit too long, your Gluteal muscles ‘forget’ how to fire properly and since your glutes help maintain proper posture for your torso, you begin to slouch in your chair.
 As you slouch, your pelvis rotates forward and your abdomen protrudes, this combination is sometimes referred to as Lower